JamshedButt123/CODSOFT-Internship-Projects/README.md

 ![image](https://github.com/JamshedButt123/CODSOFT-Projects/assets/94984597/f1ae06d1-cf10-4bf9-94a2-2eb93c04cd96)

-- 🔭 I’m currently working on **Cradit Card Farud Detection,Titanic Dataset And Iris Dataset,**
+- 🔭 I have worked in it **Cradit Card Farud Detection,Titanic Dataset And Iris Dataset,**

 - 👨‍💻 All of my projects are available at [https://github.com/JamshedButt123](https://github.com/JamshedButt123)